downsd16/Wix_Counter/README.md

 6. Fill the array 'endNums' with the final values
 7. Change 'increments' and 'durations' to your liking 7a.
 Make sure 'increments' are all factors of the final values (ex. final value = 50, increments can be 2,5,10,25, etc.)
+8. Change the analyst credits to reflect your team